theomarshanti/DatingApp/notes-1.md

 "asfhui3452389.dsih8325820afasf.-JHSAK89_ASD8UAFASAKGLA`

 1) Client sends username and password to Server
-2) Server validates and sends JWT to Client
+2) Server validates username & pass.
+If valid, it sends JWT to Client
 	- In case of auth, Server hashes password & compares it to hashed pwd in DB
 		- If match, it sends this JWT.
 	- Client stores JWT locally.
-3) Client sends JWT for further requests to Server
+3) For every future request that needs authentication, Client sends JWT to Server
 4) Server validates JWT and sends back response to Client
 	- Server doesn't need to go to data-store or check username & pass or anything like that.
 	- Simply by looking at the token, the server's able to verify the user